The Thames Tunnel

 So it was that Marc Brunel proposed a crossing under the Thames using a tunnelling shield, a piece of equipment that would support the tunnel’s walls and roof as it was dug out, giving the bricklayers time to line the tunnel and create a solid structure.
 Horses pulling their loaded carts would descend on giant spiral ramps in new shafts 200 feet wide.

-Work started in 1825 but even with the tunnelling shield it was going to be dangerous work building a tunnel through the soft soil found under the River Thames.
+Work started in 1825 but even with the tunnelling shield this was dangerous work digging under the River Thames.

 Working in the tunnel the air quality was appalling with the workers frequently being dragged senseless up to the surface to recover in the fresh air.
 Conditions were also very damp with water constantly coming in from the River Thames above.
 But worse, this was the River Thames before Sir Joseph Bazalgette and his sewer system for London.
 The River Thames was no better than a sewer, and the sewage entering the tunnel gave off methane gas which was frequently set alight by the candles that provided a dim light for the workers – there were no miner’s safety lamps in the Thames Tunnel.

-In 1843 the tunnel finally opened, but only to pedestrians and not the horses and carts carrying cargo that had been the sole reason for creating it.
+In 1843 the tunnel finally opened, but for pedestrians not the horses and carts carrying cargo.
 The tunnel had taken so long to build there was simply no money to build the two large shafts with spiral ramps that the horses and carts would use to descend and ascend.

-A railway company took over the tunnel in 1865 with the intention of digging new tunnels to link up from the North and South to link the Thames Tunnel to the national railway network.
+The East London Railway company bought the tunnel in 1865 with the intention of digging new tunnels to link up from the North and South to link the Thames Tunnel to the national railway network.
 Four years later, in 1869, trains started to run through the tunnel meant for horses and carts.
 For the first time the tunnel was doing what it was intended to do – carrying freight across the river.

 In 1869 electric trains had not yet appeared on the national network, so the trains running through the tunnel were hauled by steam engines.
 Entering the tunnel the trains would go downhill towards the low point at mid-river before starting the hard climb back up to the surface.
 The harder a steam engine works the more smoke it produces.
 In railway tunnels on land there are frequent shafts to allow the smoke to escape to the surface.
 No ventilation shafts could be built in the river so The Thames Tunnel was full of smoke making life very unpleasant for the steam engine drivers and firemen.